Uline Arena: The Beatles concert

 The commentary by Leroy Aarons, The Washington Post national correspondent reviewing the concert, surprised many people in the DC area who had not realized how large a following the band had garnered during its first visit to the United States.

 An 8000-voice choir performed last night at Washington Coliseum in the premiere of what is likely to become an American classic.
 Call it in B for want of a better name.
 The choir was accompanied, incidentally, by four young British artists who call themselves the Beatles.
 Their part was almost completely obscured by the larger choral group, but one imagines they'll be heard from again. [...]
 One was impressed by the versatility of the choral group, most of whom seemed to be teen-age girls.
 Their range invites comparison with Yma Sumac, their intensity of emotion with the victim in a Hitchcock film.
 Caruso would envy their volume.
 The greatest belly dancer could hardly match their physical agility....
 While their voices are a bit thin, [The Beatles] possess the quality of semi-hysteria so necessary for this kind of performance.
 Also, they sweat and smile a lot.

 In 2004, he reviewed his comment:

 We were a couple of old fogies over 30.
 I was completely wrong.

 The concert was videotaped by CBS.
 It was then transferred to kinescope.
 On March 14 and 15, 1964, it was shown in 100 movie theaters and in the Uline Arena.
 The video of the concert not only contains the Beatles show but was also fleshed out with content from other separate performances from The Beach Boys and Lesley Gore.
 Three of the songs played at the venue are featured in The Beatles: The First U.S. Visit DVD: I Wanna Be Your Man, She Loves You and I Saw Her Standing There.
 The Anthology 3 contains She Loves You and I Saw Her Standing There as well as Please Please Me.
 A bootleg copy of the full concert appears to have been available in fall 2003 but it was immediately removed from the market after Apple Records lawyers objected.

 The concert film is now available in its entirety exclusively from the iTunes Store as part of The Beatles Box Set on the Past Masters, Vols.
 1&2 disc.

+The Rolling Stones played their third U.S. concert at the arena on November 13, 1965 in the same center located boxing rink as The Beatles.
+This concert predates Bob Dylan at the venue by several weeks.